-The words reminded me of the apocalyptic dread I’d felt as I watched the Twin Towers fall on television.
-It made me wonder whether the apocalypse would take the form of something so awfully spectacular in the physical world or something more esoteric.
+The words reminded me of the apocalyptic dread I’d felt as I watched the Twin Towers fall on television and being at Ground Zero only a few weeks later.
+It made me wonder whether the apocalypse would take the form of something as concrete in the physical world or something more esoteric and abstract.
 This imperceptible parasite travelling through airwaves and feeding on higher virtue seemed to me to be a grave, real danger and it was clear that we had all been affected by it.
 Infected by it.

 I took the idea of a reality TV mogul rising to power and using media and technology to control and ultimately destroy the minds of a population to achieve complete dominance.
 I had always been disturbed by the incredible influence that the media has over people, but post 9/11, it became an assault rather than an influence.
 Something wasn’t right.
 And that pristine passport.
 Building 7.
 Temperatures required to melt steel beams.
 Conspiracy theories about conspiracy theory.
 To the shadowy forces at the helm of this dark vessel cleaving through the waves of the collective consciousness, tampering with crime scenes seemed like more of an afterthought.
 Their real quarry seemed to be our very souls and it was jaw-dropping to see truth and logic escape from family and friends as they belched and regurgitated the desired narrative, becoming more exhausted and enraged by cognitive dissonance by the day.